Mo. ° / °

 TOTAL PROGRAM CREDIT HOURS 36

-• Education Track - The Education track is designed for PAs who are current educators and to advance their skills, or move into education and develop their teaching skills for academic and clinical environments.
+• Education Concentration - The Education track is designed for PAs who are current educators and to advance their skills, or move into education and develop their teaching skills for academic and clinical environments.

-• Professional Track - The Professional track allows students to customize a clinical learning plan with structured learning experiences to develop additional medical knowledge and skills.
+• Professional Concentration - The Professional track allows students to customize a clinical learning plan with structured learning experiences to develop additional medical knowledge and skills.
 The Learning Plan proposal defines the goals and outcomes the learner will achieve by the end of the four-course sequence.
 The practicum courses provide a blank canvas that allows the student to tailor the Learning Plan to their area of interests.
 Patient contact hours are not required.

-• Global Health Track - This track provides students with an understanding of global health issues, world politics impacting healthcare, and global health ethics in healthcare.
+• Global Health Concentration - This track provides students with an understanding of global health issues, world politics impacting healthcare, and global health ethics in healthcare.
 Students taking this track will be in class with students from the doctor of health sciences and kinesiology programs.

-• Public Health, Emergency Preparedness, and Disaster Response Track - This track will provide students with an understanding of emergency management systems, introduce them to various forms of disasters and public health threats, as well as to various response skills essential to public health.
+• Public Health, Emergency Preparedness, and Disaster Response Concentration - This track will provide students with an understanding of emergency management systems, introduce them to various forms of disasters and public health threats, as well as to various response skills essential to public health.
 Students who successfully complete this certificate will also earn three FEMA certificates and a certificate in contact tracing.
 Students taking this track will be in class with students from the doctor of health sciences and public health programs.

 Download Curriculum Outline